-Shares of each Fund will be issued in Creation Units of 25,000 or more Shares.
-The Funds will offer and sell Creation Units through the Distributor on a continuous basis at the NAV per Share next determined after receipt of an order in proper form.
+Shares of each Fund will be issued in Creation Units of 5,000 or more Shares.
+The Funds will offer and sell Creation Units and Redemption Units on a continuous basis at the NAV per Share next determined after receipt of an order in proper form.
 The NAV per Share of each Fund will be determined as of the close of regular trading on the New York Stock Exchange ("NYSE") on each day that the NYSE is open.
-A "Business Day" is defined as any day that the Trust is open for business.
-The Funds will sell and redeem Creation Units only on Business Days.
-Applicants anticipate that the initially price of a Share will range from \$20 to \$30, and that the price of a Creation Unit initial will range from \$1,000,000 to \$5,000,000.21
+A "Business Day" is defined as any day that the Exchange is open for business.
+The Funds will sell and redeem Creation Units and Redemption Units only on Business Days.
+The Adviser anticipates that the initial price of a Share will range from \$20 to \$60, and that the price of a Creation Unit will initially range from \$100,000 to \$300,000.

-In order to keep costs low and permit each Fund to be as fully invested as possible, Shares will be purchased and redeemed in Creation Units and generally on an in-kind basis.
-Accordingly, except where the purchase or redemption will include cash under the limited circumstances described in the Registration Statement, purchasers will be required to purchase Creation Units by making an in-kind deposit of specified instruments ("Deposit Instruments"), and shareholders redeeming their Shares will receive an in-kind transfer of specified instruments ("Redemption Instruments").22 On any given Business Day, the names and quantities of the instruments that constitute the Deposit Instruments and the names and quantities of the instruments that constitute the Redemption Instruments will be identical, and these instruments may be referred to, in the case of either a purchase or a redemption, as the 'Creation Basket.''
-23
+In order to keep costs low and permit each Fund to be as fully invested as possible, Shares will be purchased and redeemed in Creation Units and Redemption Units and generally on an in-kind basis.
+Accordingly, except where the purchase or redemption will include cash under the circumstances described in the Registration Statement, purchasers will be required to purchase Creation Units by making an in-kind deposit of specified instruments ("Deposit Instruments"), and shareholders redeeming their Shares will receive an in-kind transfer of specified instruments ("Redemption Instruments" through the AP Representative in their Confidential